 Frequently Asked Questions (FAQ) - Advanced Master in EU Interdisciplinary studies

-All the essential informations to prepare your application for the IEE’s Advanced Master in EU Interdisciplinary studies.
+All the essential information to prepare your application for the IEE’s Advanced Master in EU Interdisciplinary studies.

 The Advanced Master in EU Interdisciplinary studies at the IEE is a one-year programme that allows young professionals and graduates of a Master’s degree to deepen their knowledge and expertise in European affairs.

 Students in the programme will have the opportunity to professionalise through an internship.
 The programme also offers the possibility to two students to benefit from a mobility programme at Waseda University in Tokyo, Japan.

 This programme is a 60-credit (ECTS) course, taught entirely in English.
 It provides an in-depth study of European political, economic, social and legal integration issues.

 When should I apply for the Advanced Master in EU Interdisciplinary Studies?

 ❯ For non-EU citizens, applications are open from mid-February until April of the same year of the beginning of the Master (Feb-Apr 2023 to start in Sep 2023).